diku-dk/futhark/README.md

 Installation
 ==========

+You will need GHC 7.6 to compile `l0c`, due to a bug in GHC 7.4.

 Just run `cabal install` and an executable by the name of `l0c` will be installed in your Cabal bin directory, most likely $HOME/.cabal/bin.